ThalesGroup/CDSP-Orchestration-Ansible/SECURITY.md

 ## Known security gaps & future enhancements

-Security improvements you haven’t gotten to yet.
+Security improvements you haven't gotten to yet.
-Inform users those security controls aren’t in place, and perhaps suggest they contribute an implementation
+Inform users those security controls aren't in place, and perhaps suggest they contribute an implementation